Research Student Group

 - All graduate students in NDPH are encouraged to contribute to the NDPH Student Blog which covers a variety of topics ranging from viva tips and film reviews to conference reports.

-All NDPH DPhil students are encouraged to volunteer and get involved with the RSG activities.
+All NDPH DPhil students are encouraged to volunteer and get involved with the Research Student Group activities.
 All suggestions are welcomed.